dewitt4/Cloud-Custodain/docs/source/azure/configuration/functionshosting.rst

 More details on the different hosting models offered by Azure Functions can be found in the `Azure Functions documentation <https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale>`_.
 By default, Custodian policies are run using the Consumption hosting model. (i.e. skuTier=dynamic)

 Note: Linux Consumption plans are not available in all regions.
-You will recieve an error when applying the policy if use an unsupported location.
+You will get an error when applying the policy if you use an unsupported location.

 You can enable auto scaling for your dedicated App Service Plan.
 The default auto scaling allows you to specify the minimum and maximum number of VMs underlying the Functions.
 The App Service Plan will